4 Feb 2014

 "We do these things not because they are hard, but because we are weird"

-It's 2013 Hugo Awards nominating season!
-BASFA will hold its annual series of Hugo Award® Nomination Discussion Nights at the January 28, February 11, and February 18 meetings.
-(Not February 4.)
-We'll start with the John W. Campbell Award and work our way through the Hugo Awards in the opposite order that they are listed in the WSFS Constitution.
-Members are encouraged to discuss works they've seen/read/heard in the past year that they would recommend people nominate for the 2013 Hugo Awards.
+We'll start with the Detcon 1 YA Fiction Award and the John W. Campbell Award and work our way through the 2014 Hugo Awards in the opposite order that they are listed in the WSFS Constitution at the February meetings, then take up the Retro-Hugos at the March meetings.
+Members are encouraged to discuss works they've seen/read/heard in the past year that they would recommend people nominate for these awards.
 The results of the club's discussions will be posted on the Hugo Awards Recommendations Community on LiveJournal.

-Any member of BASFA can make Hugo Award recommendations, even if s/he is not eligible to actually nominate for the 2013 Hugo Awards; however, any member of the 2012, 2013, or 2014 Worldcons as of the end of January 2013 is eligible to cast a 2013 Hugo Award nominating ballot, so even if you aren't yet eligible to nominate, it's not too late to join LoneStarCon 3 or Loncon 3 and make yourself eligible.
-But even if you aren't eligible, please come help add your voice to the suggestions of other members on what you've read/heard/seen this past year that you think would be worthy of SF's top honor.
+Any member of BASFA can make Hugo Award recommendations, even if s/he is not eligible to actually nominate for the 2014/1939 Hugo Awards; however, any member of the 2013, 2014, or 2015 Worldcons as of the end of January 2014 is eligible to cast a 2014 Hugo Award nominating ballot.
+Even if you aren't eligible, please come help add your voice to the suggestions of other members on what you've read/heard/seen this past year that you think would be worthy of SF's top honors.

 The Bay Area Science Fiction Association is the local weekly science fiction social club that meets every Monday evening at 8:00 PM for discussion of any thing of interest to science fiction fans.
 Meetings are held at Coco's at 1206 Oakmead Parkway (at Lawrence Expressway), Sunnyvale, CA in the meeting room at the rear of the restaurant.
 Meetings usually start at 8:00 PM, but people arrive starting around 7:00 PM to socialize and dine before the meeting.